 1. Don't constantly ask for updates.

-Asking your job seeking friend or family member for constant updates can be overwhelming and frustrating.
+Asking your job-seeking friend or family member for constant updates can be overwhelming and frustrating.
 Those closest to a job seeker are often tempted to regularly ask for updates.
 Trust that if there is news to report, they will tell you.
-It can be embarrassing for a job seeker to have to repeat over and over that they don’t have the new job yet, lost an offer or haven't heard back from an employer.
+It can be embarrassing for a job seeker to have to repeat over and over that they don't have the new job yet, lost an offer or haven't heard back from an employer.

 2. Avoid giving unsolicited career advice.

-3. Don’t get offended if she doesn’t take your advice.
+3. Don't get offended if he/she doesn't take your advice.

-4. Offer to connect her with people in your network.
+4. Offer to connect them with people in your network.

-If you and your friend are in even a remotely related field, she’ll probably want to know if you have contacts who could help.
-If you do, you can offer to send her resume out to people in your network, introduce her to specific people who might be helpful, or recommend her to a hiring manager.
-Many jobs are found through personal connections, so don’t underestimate your power to be a huge help in this regard.
+If you and your friend are in even a remotely related field you have contacts who could help.
+If you do, you can offer to send a resume out to people in your network, make introductions or a recommendation to a hiring manager.
+Many jobs are found through personal connections, so don't underestimate your power to be a huge help in this regard.

-It’s intimidating to walk into a room full of strangers alone.
-Offer to go to networking events with her so that she doesn’t have to—but then make sure that you get out of the way when she strikes up a conversation with a possible connection.
-You can also help her expand her list of contacts.
-Sometimes an outside perspective helps a job seeker realize all the connections they already have.
-Sit down with her and offer to help her create her list of contacts.
-Have her include family members, friends, neighbors, co-workers, colleagues, and even casual acquaintances.
-Most people have many more connections than they realize, so help her with a fresh perspective.
+It's intimidating to walk into a room full of strangers alone.
+Offer to go to networking events as a companion but then make sure that you get out of the way as conversation strikes with a possible connection.
+In addition to networking events, sometimes an outside perspective helps a job seeker realize all the connections they already have.
+Sit down over coffee and pour through people you have in common including friends, neighbors, co-workers, colleagues, and even casual acquaintances.
+Most people have many more connections than they realize, and often don't know the professions of casual acquaintances.

-You might be tempted to observe that it’s nice to have plenty of times to run errands and watch TV, but you’ll sound insensitive to the stress and anxiety she’s almost certainly dealing with.
-Being unemployed isn’t a vacation.
-Be careful not to make statements about how “lucky” she is, or how much “fun” she must be having.
-Having no employment can make a job seeker feel powerless.
+You might be tempted to observe that it's nice to have plenty of time to run errands and watch TV, but you'll sound insensitive to the stress and anxiety anyone unemployed is almost certainly dealing with.
+Being unemployed isn't a vacation and can make a job seeker feel powerless.

 7. Do something else.

 So often family and friends of job seekers can get wrapped up in the job search process.
 Go to dinner, a movie, a play or just hang out together.
-When you go out, make sure that you pick up the bill—but also consider asking her to do things that don’t cost money, like watching a DVD or going for a walk.
-Just make sure she knows that you’re there for her, regardless of what’s happening in her job seeking process and make sure you don’t make the basis of your relationship helping her with her job search.
+When you go out, make sure that you pick up the bill—but also consider asking to do things that don't cost money, like watching a DVD or going for a walk.
+Just make sure that you're there for companionship, regardless of what's happening in the job-seeking process.

-Don’t expect your friend to find a job immediately or express surprise that she’s been searching for so long.
-In this market, job searches may take months, and in some cases a year or more.
-Some well-meaning friends try to help with “tough love”—telling the job seeker to just work harder and the offers will come.
+Don't expect your friend to find a job immediately or express surprise that at the length of the job search.
+In this market, a job search may take months, and in some cases a year or more.
+Some well-meaning friends try to help with "tough love"—telling the job seeker to just work harder and the offers will come.
 This can be excruciating for the job seeker, who might be working far harder than you know.
 Keeping the judgment out of the conversation is one of the most supportive things you can do.